-The new adaptation of Dune from Warner Bros.
-Home Entertainment spent a second week at No. 1 on the NPD VideoScan First Alert chart, which tracks combined DVD and Blu-ray Disc unit sales, and the dedicated Blu-ray Disc sales chart the week ended Jan.
-22.
+Warner Bros.
+Home Entertainment’s Elvis debuted at No. 1 on the NPD VideoScan First Alert chart, which tracks combined DVD and Blu-ray Disc unit sales, and the dedicated Blu-ray Disc sales chart the week ended Sept.
+17.

-The Media Play News rental chart for the week ended Jan.
-23 also had Dune in the top spot again.
-Addams Family 2 debuted at No. 2 on the rental chart.
+The Media Play News rental chart for the week ended Sept.
+18 also had Elvis in the top spot, Minions: The Rise of Gru at No. 2, and Where the Crawdads Sing at No. 3.

 Jurassic World Dominion was the No. 4 rental, with another Universal release, The Black Phone, at No. 5.